wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    5. Document Findings
    <br /><br />

+<strong>Enticement</strong> is when a system has apparent flaws that were deliberately made available for penetration and exploitation.

 Microsoft Threat Model Tool - dataflow diagrams that reflect potential threats.
-STRIDE and DREAD

-Developed by Microsoft, STRIDE is a memonic for classification of threats in an application:
+STRIDE and DREAD Developed by Microsoft, STRIDE is a memonic for classification of threats in an application:
    * Spoofing of user identity
    * Tampering